 Internship Opportunities.
-Every summer the Conservation Center offers a paid, eight-week internship for a student working toward admission to a formal conservation graduate program.
-Contact the department for application details and deadlines.
+The Conservation Center occasionally offers paid pre-program conservation assistant positions under the supervision of the senior and head conservator for those working toward admission to a formal conservation graduate program.
+Contact the department for application details.

 Local Conservators.
 The American Institute for Conservation of Historic and Artistic Works (AIC) maintains a database of conservators in every specialization including book and paper repair.
 Its website also has a useful page on how to choose a conservator for a collection or for individual item.

 (310) 794-1566 cmetzger at library.ucla.edu